RISC-V: Rationale

 CPU design requires design expertise in several specialties: electronic digital logic, compilers, and operating systems.
 To cover the costs of such a team, commercial vendors of processor intellectual property (IP), such as Arm Ltd. and MIPS Technologies, charge royalties for the use of their designs and patents.
 They also often require non-disclosure agreements before releasing documents that describe their designs' detailed advantages.
 In many cases, they never describe the reasons for their design choices.

 RISC-V was begun with a goal to make a practical ISA that was open-sourced, usable academically, and deployable in any hardware or software design without royalties.
 Also, justifying rationales for each design decision of the project are explained, at least in broad terms.
 The RISC-V authors are academics who have substantial experience in computer design, and the RISC-V ISA is a direct development from a series of academic computer-design projects, especially Berkeley RISC.
 RISC-V was originated in part to aid all such projects.

-To build a large, continuing community of users and thereby accumulate designs and software, the RISC-V ISA designers intentionally support a wide variety of practical use cases: compact, performance, and low-power real-world implementations without over-architecting for a given microarchitecture.
-The requirements of a large base of contributors is part of the reason why RISC-V was engineered to address many possible uses.
+To support a broad range of applications and implementations, the RISC-V ISA supports compact, high-performance, and low-power implementations without being tailored to a specific microarchitecture.

 The designers' primary assertion is that the instruction set is the key interface in a computer as it is situated at the interface between the hardware and the software.
 If a good instruction set were open and available for use by all, then it can dramatically reduce the cost of software by enabling far more reuse.
 It should also trigger increased competition among hardware providers, who can then devote more resources toward design and less for software support.

 The designers maintain that new principles are becoming rare in instruction set design, as the most successful designs of the last forty years have grown increasingly similar.
 Of those that failed, most did so because their sponsoring companies were financially unsuccessful, not because the instruction sets were technically poor.
 Thus, a well-designed open instruction set designed using well-established principles should attract long-term support by many vendors.

 RISC-V also encourages academic usage.
 The simplicity of the integer subset permits basic student exercises, and is a simple enough ISA to enable software to control research machines.
 The variable-length ISA provides room for instruction set extensions for both student exercises and research, and the separated privileged instruction set permits research in operating system support without redesigning compilers.
 RISC-V's open intellectual property paradigm allows derivative designs to be published, reused, and modified.